not-kennethreitz/dream-python/sigmavirus24/README.md

 - More people willing to call out problematic and sexist behaviour when they see it

 - A safer community for everyone who wants to use Python and contribute

+- Fewer "thought leaders" who spread lies and FUD about aspects of security, diversity, and the future of the language